A desk fan concept inspired by Chinese traditional landscape paintings and symbolism.

 Pick an object from both the RISD Nature Lab and RISD Museum and choose one architectural-scale object to use as inspiration for 3 variations of a redesigned household item.
 I chose to redesign a desk fan into something bold yet meaningful.

-The piece I chose from the RISD Museum collection.
+The piece I chose from the RISD Museum collection; a late Ming Dynasty landscape.

 My dad has always been an avid collector of Chinese antiques and art.
 I grew up surrounded by walls hung with intricate paintings.
 Of course, I was too young to appreciate their beauty so I sometimes drew in my own people and airplanes on my dad's prized possessions.
 It was only later he told me about their significance and who all those people were that visited our home over the years.